junwatu/recipe-nutritional-analysis/blog/README.md

 | `/nutritions` | GET    | Returns a list of all nutrition recipes that have been analyzed.                   |
 | `/`     | GET    | Root.
 Returns the main user interface.                                           |

-Let me know if there are any other changes you need!

 ## How it Works?